Estimated time: 30 minutes

 Once you have tested your application, change back the code to the

-previous version in app/src/main/AndroidManifest.xml
+previous version in app/src/main/AndroidManifest.xml file.

 This ensures the login screen is first shown when the user launches the